 Burger And Steak – Classic Barbecue Food

 There is no such thing as burgers and steaks for a typical American barbecue.
-Every family has their own special secret lore about how to make a perfect BBQ.
+Every family has its own special secret lore about how to make a perfect BBQ.
 All the knowledge about spices and ingredients, cooking time and heat are passed on from one generation to the other.
-So it is no surprise, that for most Americans, a charcoal grill in the summer is the embodiment of a happy family life and bonding.
+So it is no surprise, that for most Americans, a charcoal grill in the summer is the embodiment of happy family life and bonding.
 As for the most of us, the recipe for the perfect burger patty is written deeply into our DNA, it is always a good choice for a spontaneous BBQ with only a little time for preparation.
 The same goes for steaks, as good meat only needs some salt and pepper to become a delicious steak from the grill.

 Bratwurst – Exotic And Creative Barbecue Food From Europe

 One of Germany’s most infamous foods is also getting more and more popular in the USA: Bratwurst.
 Most of us have heard of it in combination with the extraordinary Sauerkraut, but what you might not know: It is the typical German food to be grilled.
-Ask a German and he will tell you that there is no charcoal-grilling without it.
+Ask a German and he will tell you that there is no charcoal-grilling without brats.

 Bratwurst is not just a sausage.
 Nowadays there are so many different flavors that you will also find something that pleases you.
 Be it the Beer’n’Bratwurst, Jalapeno & Cheese Brats, or the Smoked Brats – the variations are nearly endless.
 So no matter whether you are of German ancestry yourself or simply like Oktoberfest: You should definitely give Bratwurst a try!